Skip to Site Header Skip to Main Content Skip to Footer

 Key Takeaways

-- Sleep Disruptor: Nicotine acts as a stimulant, making it harder to fall and stay asleep—especially when consumed close to bedtime.
+• Nicotine is a stimulant that can make it harder to fall asleep and stay asleep, especially when used close to bedtime.

 Below, we’ll break down how nicotine causes issues with your sleep and why kicking the habit could be key to sleeping better and feeling your best.